 Get In-Touch With Your Emotions

 The basic emotions include happiness, sadness, fear, and anger.
-Learning how to recognize these symptoms in different situations can help you learn how to better control your nonverbal communication.
+Learning how to recognize the signs of these emotions can help you learn how to control your non-verbal communication.

 Practice In Front Of A Mirror